-Parking a call using a randomly generated number
+Parking and retrieving a call using an extension

 Users can park both external calls and calls within PBX by using a parking prefix and any PBX extension.